Outdated

 by Gaston Dombiak and Matt Tucker

-A major priority for Openfire (formerly Wildfire) is to provide the fastest and most scalable XMPP server implementation available.
+A major priority for Openfire is to provide the fastest and most scalable XMPP server implementation available.
 The Pampero project will be the major effort over the next several months to help us achieve that goal.
 However, one side-affect of Pampero is that the core Openfire Server instance will need to handle and route many more packets per second.
 So, to prepare for Pampero development, we embarked on an optimization project for the core server that improved performance by at least 33%.

 All of this work was performed as we renamed the server to Openfire from Jive Messenger.
 What follows is the story of our quest to make Openfire significantly faster vs. the previous (already fast) Jive Messenger release.